syncfusion-content/reactjs-docs/ReactJS/Ribbon/Getting-Started.md

 N> 1.
 In production, we highly recommend you to use our [`custom script generator`](http://help.syncfusion.com/js/custom-script-generator) to create custom script file with required controls and its dependencies only.
 Also to reduce the file size further please use [`GZip compression`](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer?hl=en) in your server.
 N> 2.
 For themes, you can use the `ej.web.all.min.css` CDN link from the code snippet given.
 To add the themes in your application, please refer to [`this link`](http://help.syncfusion.com/js/theming-in-essential-javascript-components).

+N>  Ribbon’s sample level icons can be loaded using ej.icons.CSS from the location “/Content/ej/themes/ribbon-css”.

 ## Control Initialization